Volunteer Opportunities Overview

 For more information, visit our Volunteer page.

-State Advocacy Leaders (S.A.L.) – This opportunity is for AMCP members looking to get heavily involved in their state policy issues.
-The State Advocacy Leaders are a network of grasstops advocates who build close relationships with their state legislators and encourage other members in their state to participate in AMCP’s grassroots advocacy campaigns.
-AMCP’s goal is to have between three and five State Advocacy Leaders per state.
+Pharmacy Advocacy Leader (P.A.L.) – This opportunity is for AMCP members looking to get heavily involved in advocacy issues.
+The Pharmacy Advocacy Leaders are a network of advocates who build close relationships with their federal legislators and encourage other members in their state to participate in AMCP’s grassroots advocacy campaigns.

-For more information, visit our State Advocacy Leaders page.
+For more information, visit our Pharmacy Advocacy Leaders page.